xiansnn/CPP_DevKit2/README.md

 -  docs : that contains doxygen files,
 -  include : where all xxx.h files are located,
 -  src : where all xxx.cpp files are located,
 -  tests : where all test files are located.
+These files are also good usage examples.

 ### src directories
 This is where we can find all the source code for libraries, organized according to their categories: